Xilinx/brevitas/README.md

 - **BREVITAS_JIT=1** (*Default: = 0*): Enables compilation of the available built-in quantizers through TorchScript just-in-time compiler, together with a small native .cpp extension for the straight-through estimator functions.
 This can provide a speed-up and/or memory savings at training time.
-  Please note that under certain circumstances this has been shown to produce diverging results compared to BREVITAS_JIT=0.
-Use at your own risk.

 - **BREVITAS_VERBOSE=1** (*Default: = 0*): Enables verbose compilation of the straight-through estimator functions native extension.